tersite1/DepthViz/README.md

 ## Contact

-For inquiries, support, or feedback, please contact us at: itcouldbe0@yonsei.ac.kr
+For inquiries, support, or feedback, please contact us at: minsukjang@kaist.ac.kr

 ## Ownership